← BACK TO GLOSSARY

 A hyperlink on an external website that points to your site.
 Backlinks are one of the strongest ranking signals in Google's algorithm — a link from a trusted, relevant site acts as a vote of confidence for your content.

 A backlink (also called an inbound link or external link) is a hyperlink that originates on one website and points to a page on another.
 From your perspective, any link from someone else's site to yours is a backlink.
+For search engines, that link is more than a navigation path: it is a signal that another publisher found your page useful enough to reference.

 Why backlinks matter